rickellis/ArchMatic/README.md

 ---

 ### Clone Archomatic
-Typically I just clone them in the home folder and delete them later.
+Typically I just clone it into the home folder and delete it once I'm done.

     $   git clone https://github.com/rickellis/ArchoMatic.git